How to write employee wellbeing survey questions

 Managers: Do your managers care about wellbeing?

-Whether a manager cares about an employee’s wellbeing shows up as one of the top 10 drivers in our most engaged tech companies.
-Companies that have managers that prioritize their direct reports' wellbeing experience significantly different engagement scores than companies that don't - even if these companies are doing similarly great on other aspects of engagement.
+According to our data, whether a manager cares about an employee’s wellbeing is one of the top 10 drivers of engagement for tech companies.
+Companies with managers that prioritize their direct reports' wellbeing experience significantly different engagement scores than companies that don't - even if these companies are doing similarly great on other aspects of engagement.

 Ask this question to understand the relationship between managers and employees when it comes to wellbeing: